Blyton (Blyton cum Wharton)

 - Today's district governance is provided by the West Lindsey District Council.

-- Bastardy cases would be heard in the Gainsborough petty session hearings.
+- Bastardy cases would be held in the Gainsborough petty session hearings every Tuesday.

 - In 1720, a person named ALLANBY left the poor the interest from £12.